-We are a commercial enterprise without external financial support.
+As FELLERdesign, we are a commercial enterprise without external financial support.
 We are based in the heart of the start-up hotspot Ruhr area.
 Our day-to-day business is product development and production technology.
 We are down-to-earth, competent and always with the latent middle finger on the pulse of the times.
 In short: we are the ideal partner for the industry, creative people, teaching and science to drive new things forward.

-In our start-up workshop, we offer access to office and work spaces that are equipped with machines, tools and equipment for design, construction and implementation.
+With the Innovationswerkstatt, we offer access to office and work spaces that are equipped with machines, tools and equipment for design, construction and implementation.
 Here we want to share our knowledge and practical experience at the workbench with those who want to make a difference and create something.